Knase23/Group11/README.md

 + Start and discuss on a Health/Shield system
 + Start and discuss on Save and load for a Highscore list.
 + nemesis / anti cheat, new enemey that chases player after being still/afk for X seconds
-+ Lebelmanager: make waves of enemies or that enemies spawn faster the more time pass.
++ Levelmanager: make waves of enemies or that enemies spawn faster the more time pass.

+backround works better now.
+Point system added so that how much points you get is easy to change.
+Nemesis art is finished but not coded yet.
+Levelmanager decrease the spawn enemy interval.

+Bugs: fist when editing level manager, it made a big wave of enemies at some point instead of shortening spawn time interval.

+Hard parts: